South African Institute of Marine Engineers and Naval Architects

 SAIMENA is the South African Institute of Marine of Marine Engineers and Naval Architects, the only technical society in South Africa dedicated to marine engineers and naval architects.
 It was founded in 1975 by the former members of the overseas branches, in Cape Town and Durban, of the Institute of Marine Engineers, London.
 These branches were formed in the 1950s.
 In 1968, the S.A.
 Government promulgated the Professional Engineers Act, which states that only South African Technical Societies would be recognised under this Act.
 Thus, in 1975, SAIMENA was founded to represent South African Marine Engineers and Naval Architects.
-It now has branches in Cape Town, Durban and Port Elizabeth, with a total membership of 400.
-Its members are fom all sections of the industry, seagoing engineers, ship repairers, shipbuilders, marine paints,classification societies, salvage associations, the S.A.Navy, naval architects, marine consultants etc. – in fact, people who live by the marine industry.
+It now has branches in Cape Town and Durban, with a total membership of above 400.
+Its members are from all sections of the industry, seagoing engineers, ship repairers, shipbuilders, marine paints,classification societies, salvage associations, the S.A.Navy, naval architects, marine consultants etc. – in fact, people who live by the marine industry.

 Regular social activities are also persued, quarterly lunches, golf days, cricket matches, and annual dinners etc.

 If you are a rugby afficionado, you join a rugby club or sports club, where you meet and associate with rugby enthusiasts to discuss and promote the game.
 If you are in the marine industry, SAIMENA provides a similar opportunity to promote your marine environment.
 You meet with the South African Marine Industry in all its facets.